 Joe Root stamped his own personal authority on his England side as they romped to a 3-0 whitewash over Sri Lanka almost two months ago.
 The 28-year-old became the first English Test captain to win in Sri Lanka since 2001.
 Now, he aims to become the first to win in the Caribbean since 2004.

 A three-match series in the Caribbean will be an indication of how serious this England side are about Root’s desire to become the best side in the world.

-Many would argue that there will be far greater steps in the road than a trip to the eighth-ranked Test nation, but England’s record in the Caribbean has been one of fine margins since their last series win in 2004.
+Many would argue, and Cricket betting sites agree, that there will be far greater steps in the road than a trip to the eighth-ranked Test nation, but England’s record in the Caribbean has been one of fine margins since their last series win in 2004.
 Andrew Strauss’ side largely dominated the series in 2009.
 Some controversial declarations ultimately cost England after being blown away by Jerome Taylor in the first Test.
 Another horror session cost the tourists the final Test in 2015 as England had to settle for a drawn series on this occasion.

 England found the right spin combination in Sri Lanka, the batsmen were full of productive ideas in order not to get bogged down, and the fielding was outstanding and often the difference between the sides in tight situations.
 On the whole, there was a general feeling that we were seeing a side with Joe Root’s own stamp on it.

 Many believed that Alastair Cook’s retirement could’ve been a reason for this, who captained the team for five years prior to Root, or perhaps it was the fresh opportunity to right the wrongs of England’s horrific Test away form.